JagHack/JagHack/README.md

 ### 🕹️ About Me

-- Mostly scripting for the vibes
+- Mostly scripting or just working on ai stuff.
+- I love working with ai or training ai.
 - JavaScript is my weapon of choice
 - Creator of <a href="https://github.com/JagHack/jagprox">JagProx</a> – a Hypixel proxy for Minecraft
 - Socials?
-Find them in my profile ☝️
+YouTube and Discord on the left

 ---
 ### 🐍 Contribution Snake